Do you want to join the ACCESS Counselling Service Network (CSN)?

 The ACCESS Counselling Service Network is open to receiving new members on a need basis.
 First check the list below to determine if you meet the required qualifications.
 If you do, we invite you to read further on how the application process works and what steps you need to take to apply.

-- Must be in possesion of a Masters Degree in a relevant field
+- Be in possesion of a Masters Degree in a relevant field (psychology, counselling, social work)

 - Have access to a place to practice

-- Posses appropriate/relevant skills and experience with regard to the international/expatriate character of the group and its referral base
+- Possess appropriate/relevant skills and experience with regard to the international/expatriate character of the group and its referral base

-- Be able to be on-call at least once a year for a one month period (depending on numbers within the CSN this can fluctuate)
+- Be able to be on-call at least once a year for a one month period (this can vary depending on numbers within the CSN)

 - Abide by the ACCESS CSN Policies (available upon request)

 Applicants should submit a copy of their degree, course transcripts and CV, together with a letter explaining why you should be considered.
 Please include details of professional experience; how many years you have practiced, documentation of 2000 hours of post graduate supervision (a letter or email from your supervisor), disclosure of any, previous or current, professional/legal/ethical charges or convictions, what population(s) you work with, list of relevant languages, areas of specialization and regional location (CSN requires greater representation outside The Hague/Amsterdam area).
 In summary, give us a picture of what you have to offer the CSN!

 Send this information to the CSN Coordinator (an ACCESS Volunteer), via firstname.lastname@example.org.
 Your details will be forwarded to a sub-committee of the CSN who will review your application and contact you with the result of either (1) you are deemed eligible and are invited for an interview (date to be determined at that time), and invited to a volunteer informatino morning to find out more about ACCESS, or (2) thank you for your interest and application but, with regret, you do not meet the required qualifications.